Introduction to B Tree in Data Structure

 - Let’s consider that we intend to delete 5 from the above B-Tree arrangement 5 is present in the leaf node, so it will be deleted, giving the B-Tree arrangement below.

-- Now, what if we delete a non-leaf node.
+- What if we delete a non-leaf node?
 4 is a non-leaf node.
 We shall delete it.
-Once 4 is deleted, we get the arrangement as shown below.
+When we delete 4, the arrangement changes to the one shown below.

 - So, we find 5.5 and 9 going up by one level.
 5.5 goes into the node having 1 and 2.
 9, on the other hand, goes into the root node along with 6.